Milken Community School: Judaism

 All students were required to take four years of Hebrew, of which 18 different levels are offered; but as of the beginning of the 2018 school year, the new administration dropped this requirement.
+Hebrew is now optional as a course, but many students still choose to partake in it.
 Four years of Jewish studies are still required, and are offered at college-preparatory, honors, and high honors levels (9th-Jewish Law, 10th-Chumash, 11th-Jewish Law, 12th-Jewish Thought).
 Spiritual Practice takes place once a week, with varied options such as traditional-egalitarian minyan, yoga, meditation, doubters' minyan, and others.
 An optional daily morning minyan is also offered.
 Through the Advanced Jewish Studies Center (AJSC), numerous Judaic electives are offered, including comparative religion, intensive Talmud study, comparative film, and others.

 Tiferet Israel Fellowship

 In partnership with the Alexander Muss Institute for Israel Education (AMIIE), MCHS offers an opportunity for students to learn and live in Israel during the spring semester of the 10th grade.
 Through a full academic program, schedule of tiyyulim (field study and trips), personalized chuggim (individualized activities) and partnership with Israeli teens, Tiferet Israel Fellows learn inside and outside of the classroom and build relationships with the land and people of Israel.
 The semester abroad is followed by two years of additional programming.
 The junior year focuses on public presentation skills, training fellows how to best advocate for the State of Israel.
 The senior year concludes with an intensive seminar based at the Shalom Hartman Institute in Jerusalem, in which students examine Israeli cultural and political issues.